Divided ASEAN grapples for united Myanmar stance

 Indonesia has said any other efforts must support ASEAN’s existing five-point peace plan to end the violence and renew talks.

-The diplomat said ASEAN members would support Thailand’s initiative, “provided it served the purpose of complementing the chair’s role”.
+The Southeast Asian diplomat who spoke to AFP said ASEAN members would support Thailand’s initiative, “provided it served the purpose of complementing the chair’s role”.

+Malaysian Foreign Minister Zambry Abdul Kadir told reporters that all members were working towards the “same issue”, which was ensuring that Southeast Asia was “a region that is safe, stable and prosperous.”

 Indonesian Foreign Minister Retno Marsudi said Jakarta had engaged in “quiet diplomacy” with all sides of the conflict, and in its seven months as chair had held more than 110 engagements concerning Myanmar.